 This article is part of a larger series on Accounting Software.

-A. Payment date: Enter the date you charged your customer’s credit card.
+C. Payment date: Indicate the date you charged your customer’s credit card.

-B. Payment method: Choose customer’s credit card payment processor.
+D. Payment method: Choose the customer’s credit card payment processor.

-C. Reference number: Enter the transaction number assigned by your credit card processor so that this transaction can be traced from QuickBooks to your processing account in the future (if needed).
+E. Reference no.: Enter the transaction number assigned by your credit card processor so that this transaction can be traced from QuickBooks to your processing account in the future (if needed).

 Click the Save or Save and send button when you have entered all the necessary information.

 Step 2: Record Deposits & Fees From Your Credit Card Processor

 Most credit card processors will group multiple charges into a single deposit in your checking account.
 After your credit card processor transfers the funds to your bank account, you need to mirror the deposit by transferring the same credit card charges from Undeposited Funds to your bank account.

 Match deposits.
 If you don’t mirror the credit card processor’s deposits, the individual deposits in your QuickBooks Online account register won’t match the deposits on your bank statement, making your bank reconciliation difficult.
 If you are struggling with reconciling your credit card accounts, our guide on processing credit card reconciliation in QuickBooks Online will help.